IMPACT & LEGACY

 “I’m delighted that the Robert Gordon University is involved, because it’s important that young people see and feel that the university is an environment that is familiar to them, and something they can aspire to.”

-Our volunteers (or as we call them Soccaristas) have assisted participants with the development of their communication, interpersonal and soft skills including leadership; interaction; negotiation; team working and compromise and improved opportunities for education and employability whilst enabling members of the community to volunteer and gain valuable experience and qualifications that lead to positive destinations.
+Our Volunteers and Soccaristas (under 16’s) have assisted participants with the development of their communication, interpersonal and soft skills including leadership; interaction; negotiation; team working and compromise and improved opportunities for education and employability whilst enabling members of the community to volunteer and gain valuable experience and qualifications that lead to positive destinations.

 © 2014 Denis Law Legacy Trust - Streetsport.
 All rights reserved.
 Created by Ali MacManus Communication Design Course, Gray's School of Art, Robert Gordon University.